KulaWorkshop/kula.quest/docs/formats/level.md

 3. In the first level of the game, this position value points to the block that contains the farther right bronze coin, which happened to be moved forward and changed from a gold to a bronze coin from earlier versions of the game.

 This is just some examples, but one could reasonably conclude that this position value was likely metadata as it is **never** referenced from within the game's programming.
+It's also worth noting that this position value can be set to a block that isn't contained in the level, likely referencing a deleted block.

 The two **unknown short** values before the start time value are also ignored in game, but seem to be always in multiples of 5 and sometimes negative.

 ## Version Differences